timgurto/Hellas/README.md

 ### Glossary of ambiguous terms
 **character**, the *avatar* which represents a user in-game

 **class**, a category to which an item belongs, denoting functionality.
 For example, to cut down a tree a user must have an "axe"-class item in his inventory.
+An item can have many classes or none at all.

 **client**, the *program* which connects to the server